daltyboy11/daltyboy11.github.io/_posts/2020-09-05-diffing-spark-datasets.md

 transactionPairs.show
 ```

-The result of the join is
+The result of the join is:
 ```
 +-------+------------+--------------------+-------+------------+--------------------+
 |JobA_id|JobA_product|     JobA_saleAmount|JobB_id|JobB_product|     JobB_saleAmount|